YangPiCui/3DPrinterCalibrationAndTuning/Raise3D_Pro2/README.md

 > Randomize Infill Start;
 > Infill Travel Optimization = On;

+### Set Temperature
+> Printing Temperature = 210/210 Celsius;  // Set and use a temperature tower to tune later.
+> Initial / Final Printing Temperature / Standby Temperature = 210/210; // Set this to be equal to the print temperature to save print time.
+> Build Plate Temperature = 45;  //I levelled the bed at this temperature.
+Make the nozzle and bed reach their target temperature at the same time to save time.
+> Z Hop after Extruder Switch Height = 0mm/0mm;  // None-zero value cases layers to misalign.

 ### Set Print Speed (extrusion rate)
 > Print Speed = 60/95; // Set to about 80% of [Maximum 3D Printing Speed](https://dyzedesign.com/3d-printing-speed-calculator/).
 The
 > Support Speed = ; // When selected, Cura automatically uses the second extruder's print speed as the support speed.